-As described in Guidance Note: Stress Testing for Credit Union with Assets Greater than \$500 million and the Guidance Note: Internal Capital Adequacy Assessment Process (ICAAP) - For Credit Unions with Total Assets Greater than \$500 Million, FSRA will review whether a CU uses its stress testing to challenge its recovery plan and incorporate learnings from its stress testing in its recovery plan.
+As described in the Stress Testing Guidance and the Guidance Note: Internal Capital Adequacy Assessment Process (ICAAP) - For Credit Unions with Total Assets Greater than \$500 Million, FSRA will review whether the CU uses its stress testing to challenge its recovery plan and incorporate learnings from its stress testing in its recovery plan.
 Each CU is required to include certain stress tests in its ICAAP analysis, including a (reverse stress test) scenario that in management's view would likely cause a breach of minimum regulatory capital requirements.